the1lab/1lab/src/Algebra/Magma.lagda.md

 Magma ℓ = Σ MagmaOn
 ```

-We then define what it means for an equivalence between the carrier types of two
+We then define what it means for an equivalence between the carrier
-given magmas to be an **equivalence of magmas**.
-In particular,
+types of two given magmas to be an **equivalence of magmas**: it has to
-it has to preserve the magma operation.
+preserve the magma operation.

 ```agda
 record